slaf-project/slaf/docs/benchmarks/ml_benchmarks.md

 ### **Dataset: Tahoe-100M**

 We downloaded one of the 7 h5ad files comprising the [Tahoe-100M dataset](https://www.biorxiv.org/content/10.1101/2025.02.20.639398v1) made accessible by [ARC Institute](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main).
 This slice of the dataset contains 5,481,420 cells and 62,710 genes, with approximately 8B non-zero expression values.
-All benchmarks reported below used this dataset unless indicated otherwise.
+All benchmarks reported below used this dataset except for the TileDB dataloader since we couldn't successfully convert a 5M-cell dataset to the Tile DB SOMA Experiment format with 32G RAM.
+For the TileDB DataLoader alone, we report numbers on a smaller 50k-cell synthetic dataset.

 ### **Conversion and Optimization**

 We used the [SLAF converter](../api/data/#slafconverter) (see [Migrating to SLAF](../user-guide/migrating-to-slaf.md)) to convert the h5ad file to SLAF format.
-The Lance table fragments (Lance's term for partitions) were optimized for compression/query tradeoffs, with 50M non-zeros (rows) per fragment in the expression table.
+The Lance table fragments (Lance's term for partitions) were optimized for compression/query tradeoffs, with 5-10M non-zeros (rows) per fragment in the expression table.
 While inherently parallelizable, conversion is currently single process, and took about 10 minutes for this dataset.

 ### **Hardware Configuration**